bramwaas/wordpress-plugin-wsa-simple-google-icalendar-widget/README.md

 == Changelog ==
 * 1.3.1 tested with Outlook and found that different timezones were a problem, solved by using a conversion tabel between Microsoft timezones and Iana timezones and using local (Wordpress configuration) timezone when timezone is unknown.
 Also found that colon ended description and summary.
-Found a solution for that so now you can use a colon in a description or a summay
+Found a solution for that so now you can use a colon in a description or a summay.
+Tested with iCloud Apple Calendar, timezones seem to be Iana.
+Issue with url starting with webcal in stead of http, work around is substituting webcal with https:, but solved by change in url check and stricter validation Google Id.
+Added message between html comment when url is not valide.
 * 1.3.0 made time formats of appointment/event times configurable in response to a comment of carolynclarkdfw (@carolynclarkdfw) on the plugin page.
 Tested with wordpress 5.7
 * 1.2.2 added a checkbox to clear cache before expiration in response to a comment of TrojanObelix.
 * 1.2.1 handle not available DTEND => !isset($e->end) in response to a comment of lillyberger (@lillyberger) on the plugin page, by defaulting $e->end to DTSTART value.